kdgdkd/seXtouch/README.md

 If you use MIDImaster, the fader controls the bpm.
 But you may want to change slightly the code, so it actually sends some kind of CC (say CC7 to control the volume) to the receiving gear.

+## On another control surface
+I would like to think that this project is easily adaptable for other MIDI control surfaces.
+The main challenge would be sending feedback to the control surface to manage the lights to show the advance of the step sequencer; this may work in very different ways depending on the device, but it is rather easy with the X-touch mini, and well documented in the manual.
+seXtouch's MIDI configuration for the X-touch Mini is very simple:
+** The 16 buttons send notes 0 to 15 on both layers
+** The 16 knobs send CCs 0-15 (8 per layer)
+** The 16 push knobs send notes 36-51 (8 per layer)
+** The fader sennds CC 127 on both layers, it is used to control the BPM Note that the 16 buttons used to show the steps in the sequencer are toggle buttons, while the push knobs are momentary buttons.

+## Final say
+Of course, all contributions super welcome.
+Enjoy.
+Do things.